candelo/GRBL-CNC-DRIVER-BOARD/README.md

 # GRBL-CNC-DRIVER-BOARD
-GRBL Driver PBC based on A4988 Stepper driver and Arduino one layer PCB for milling.
+GRBL Driver PCB based on A4988 and Arduino ATMEGA328P Stepper driver and Arduino one layer PCB for milling.